 Washington's Birth-to-3 Plan Forms the Foundation for Future Decision-Making

 The policy recommendations serve as the foundation for building statewide infrastructure, making funding decisions, developing public will, and scaling up efforts to achieve measurable success.
-One of the most progressive strategies for supporting the development of systems for infants and toddlers has been around Washingtons work in home visiting.
-The state created the Home Visiting Services Account (HVSA), a mechanism jointly administered by the Department of Early Learning and Thrive Washington that serves to bring together funding across state, federal and private sources to maximize services and ensure quality in programming.
-Since 2010, the HVSA has grown to serve 2,100 families and about 95% of children served through the HVSA are infants and toddlers.
-For more information about this innovative approach to home visiting, visit: https://thrivewa.org/work/family-engagement-2/
+One of the most progressive strategies for supporting the development of systems for infants and toddlers has been around Washington’s work in home visiting.
+The state created the Home Visiting Services Account (HVSA), a mechanism jointly administered by the Department of Children, Youth and Families (newly created in July 2018) and Thrive Washington that serves to bring together funding across state, federal and private sources to maximize services and ensure quality in programming.
+Since 2010, the HVSA has grown to serve over 2,000 families and about 95% of children served through the HVSA are infants and toddlers.

-In 2016, Washington is continuing to focus on implementation of the Birth to Three Plan.
-DEL recently brought together stakeholders in the form of a Birth to Three Subcommittee.
-A Subcommittee of the Early Learning Advisory Council (ELAC), the group will track and promote ;progress of implementing the Birth to Three Plan and provide advice to DEL on early learning systems issues that relate to infants and toddlers.
+Washington has continued to focus on implementation of the Birth to Three Plan.
+In 2016 DEL brought together stakeholders in the form of a Birth to Three Subcommittee.
+A Subcommittee of the Early Learning Advisory Council (ELAC), the group works to track and promote progress of implementing the Birth to Three Plan and provides advice on early learning systems issues that relate to infants and toddlers.

-This description of Washington’s work is highlighted in ZERO TO THREE’s publication A Place to Get Started: Innovation in Infant and Toddler State Policies.
-Read the full brief at http://www.zerotothree.org/public-policy.
+This description of Washington’s work is highlighted in ZERO TO THREE’s publication A Place to Get Started: Innovation in Infant and Toddler State Policies..

 Explore More Washington Focused Resources & Initiatives

 Anticipating potential growth of state pre-k programs, state policymakers should consider a number of approaches to protect and expand the existing infant-toddler child care infrastructure.
 Beyond li…